ericDeCourcy/Notes/On-Utopia.md

 ### Good and Bad Qualities
 Since a Utopia is "perfect" it makes sense that it should have all of the good qualities, or a maximal amount of them, and none of the bad qualities.
 But, what are such qualities?

+#### Dystopias
+What are dystopias?
+We know from literature dystopias are filled with inequality, pollution, restriction of freedom, maybe crime or disease, filth and death generally.
+What are the causes of these dystopias?

 ### Human desires
 What are a humans' general desires?
 These can help inform what a human would want in a utopic world.
 We should understand that some desires would probably not make a utopia. such as some people having the desire to commit murder.